gtaylormb/opl3_fpga/README.md

 opl3_fpga
 =========
 ## News
+2024-3-30
+* I've done some logic reduction work to bring the area down by replacing a bunch of register arrays with memories and careful pipelining.
+This reduced LUTs by 24% and registers by 36%.
+There are some other fixes (rhythm operators) and general cleanup.

 2019-11-7
 * The OPL2 subset of OPL3_FPGA was converted to Verilog by Magnus Karlsson, and then ported to the Panologic thin client (a Spartan-3E based board) by Skip Hansen.
 The project can be found here: https://github.com/skiphansen/panog1_opl3